Love is a Sickness

 My joys low-ebbing when you do depart,

-So as you come and as you do depart,
+as you come and as you do depart, Joys ebb and

 -Charles Best